antebozic/web_dashboard/README.md

 Using CLI go into the web_dashboard folder, run npm install and after that run npm run build .
 In Chrome browser open chrome://extensions/
 Click on the Developer mode.
 Inside of web_dashboard project, locate build folder.
 Drag&drop it inside of Chrome extensions window.
 An icon will appear in your extensions bar.

+## Unsolved problems

+I would like to update the way my location long and lat variables are resolved, before making API call.